 Also, be aware that there are many types of the elderberry plant.
 Only the American or European elderberry fruit that appears dark purple or blue are safe for ingestion.
 Other varieties of raw elderberry may contain red berries.
 These fruits are not edible and can be toxic if ingested.
 When in doubt, always stay on the safe side and confirm that what you are using is safe for consumption.

-If you have any underlying medical conditions, it is also recommended that you check with your healthcare provider about whether taking elderberry supplements is right for you.
+If you have any underlying medical conditions, it is also recommended that you check with your healthcare provider about whether taking an elderberry or zinc supplement is right for you.
 Pregnant women should also consult their healthcare provider before taking elderberry.
-There is no clear evidence to show that elderberry is not safe for pregnant or breastfeeding women, but your physician can provide personalized advice on whether it is safe for you.
+There is no clear evidence to show that elderberry is not safe for pregnant or breastfeeding women, but your preferred health care practitioner can provide personalized advice on whether it is safe for you.

 Can You Take Elderberry with Other Medication?